Common questions about stablecoin adoption, on-chain fiat currencies, and what the DDD benchmark tracks across currencies, issuers, and chains.

 No. DDD is for informational purposes only.
 It does not constitute financial advice, an endorsement of any asset, or a recommendation to buy, sell, or hold any investment.

 Pegged assets — predominantly USD stablecoins — are becoming a meaningful part of how dollars are held and moved online.
-DDD gives that shift a simple, trackable public benchmark.
+DDD gives that shift a simple, trackable public benchmark, then breaks it out by currencies, issuers, and chains.
 Whether the number rises, falls, or plateaus, having a clear measure makes the trend easier to understand and discuss.

-Approximately 1.4% of US dollars (as measured by M2 money supply) currently exist as stablecoins on blockchain networks.
-This ratio — called Digital Dollar Dominance — has grown from near zero in 2017 to over 1% by 2025.
-The DDD tracker monitors this percentage in real time using data from DeFi Llama and the Federal Reserve.
+Stablecoins currently represent a low-single-digit share of US dollars as measured against M2.
+This ratio — called Digital Dollar Dominance — changes as stablecoin supply and M2 move.
+The DDD tracker monitors that percentage in real time using data from DeFi Llama and the Federal Reserve.

 Stablecoin adoption can be measured in several ways: market cap (total value in circulation), transaction volume, number of active wallets, or geographic reach.
 DDD focuses on market cap relative to the traditional money supply, which answers a specific question — what share of the dollar system has moved on-chain?
 See our methodology for how this is calculated and what data sources are used.

 The stablecoin percentage of M2 is the core metric DDD tracks.
 It divides total stablecoin market cap by US M2 money supply.
-Currently around 1.4%, this ratio shows how much of the conventional dollar system has been replicated on-chain.
-M2 includes cash, checking deposits, savings, and short-term deposits — published monthly by the Federal Reserve.
+Because both inputs change over time, the exact percentage should be taken from the live dashboard rather than static copy.
 Learn more in our methodology.

 Stablecoin growth has been rapid.
-Total stablecoin supply grew from under $5 billion in 2019 to over $230 billion by 2026.
-The DDD ratio went from near zero to over 1.4% in that period.
+The market has grown from a niche base in the late 2010s into one measured in the hundreds of billions of dollars, and the DDD ratio has risen from near zero to a meaningful share of US M2.
 Growth is driven by demand for digital dollar settlement, DeFi usage, cross-border payments, and increasing adoption in emerging markets.
-The historical chart on the DDD dashboard visualises this growth over time.
+The historical chart on the DDD dashboard visualises that growth over time.

-For a fuller explanation of how the benchmark works, see Methodology.
-To learn key terms like stablecoin, M2 money supply, and market cap, visit the glossary.
+For a fuller explanation of how the benchmark works, including key terms and definitions, see How It's Calculated.
+For the live on-chain fiat mix, visit Currencies.